cirrus-geo/cirrus-geo/main/_sources/cirrus/30_payload.rst.txt

-Cirrus Process Payload
+Cirrus Payload
 ======================

-A Cirrus Process Payload is a JSON object containing the input metadata along with a parameters for processing that metadata and associated data.
+A Cirrus Payload is a JSON object containing the input metadata along with a parameters for processing that metadata and associated data.
 A Cirrus payload is used to start a single execution of a workflow.

-.. list-table:: Cirrus Process Payload
+.. list-table:: Cirrus Payload
    :widths: 25 25 50
    :header-rows: 1